stashed/docs/docs/addons/etcd/etcd/index.md

 ### Restore Into Different Database of the Same Namespace

-If you want to restore the backed up data into a different database of the same namespace, you have to create another `AppBinding` pointing to the desired database.
+If you want to restore the backed up data into a different Etcd cluster of the same namespace, you have to create another `AppBinding` pointing to the desired cluster.
 Then, you have to create the `RestoreSession` pointing to the new `AppBinding`.

 ### Restore Into Different Namespace